brunoandresilva/TaskManagerAPI/README.md

 # TaskManagerAPI

-TaskManagerAPI is a RESTful API developed to be the backend of what **will be** a simple Task Manager web application this is not updated beacuse I'm still developing it.
+TaskManagerAPI is a RESTful API developed to be the backend of what **will be** a simple Task Manager web application. this is not updated beacuse I'm still developing it.

 ---